psunlpgroup/PyrEvalv2/README.md

 ### Configuration
 The configuration file `parameters.ini` contains all the parameters and paths for the package with a brief description of the parameter options provided below
-- Paths: The relative paths are based on the absolute path of the basedir.
+- Paths: First, you must change the basedir path in parameters.ini to the location you are usin to run PyrEval.
+The relative paths are based on the absolute path of the basedir.
 Changing of the relative paths is not recommended.
 - *outputpyramidname*: Change this to change the name of the constructed Pyramid.
 - WMIN parameters (see [11]):
     - *edgethreshold*: Changes the edge threshold when constructing the hypergraph using cosine similarities.